 With employees split between working remotely and returning to the workplace, managers are faced with the additional problem of consistently monitoring and recognising solid performance.
 Traditionally, employee recognition takes place in an office environment in which managers can visibly praise employees for good performance in front of their co-workers, amplifying the message to the workforce instantaneously.

-Implementing an awards system into your company’s employee relationship platform helps to overcome the problem of a workforce fragmented between home and office, allowing managers to deliver the reinforcing feedback and praise across the communications platform regardless of the physical locations of their staff.
+Implementing an awards system into your company’s employee relationship platform helps to overcome the problem of a workforce fragmented between home and office, allowing managers to deliver reinforcing feedback and praise across the communications platform regardless of the physical locations of their staff.
 Celebrating desired behaviour and recognising great teamwork can be communicated at the touch of a button, encouraging others to follow suit while bolstering the core values of your business.

 Managers can use their performance management tools to reward employees in a variety of ways, including manager-to-peer recognition, values-based employee awards, implementing a system of rewards points with employee leaderboards, and introducing peer-to-peer recognition so that employees can provide additional feedback which managers can then use in any future assessments.